RedFred7/dover_to_calais/README.md

-But we can produce some clearer output:
+If this output looks a bit cluttered, we can easily tidy it up:

     EM.run do